yourskc/qt_mainmoil_cuda_alpr/README.md

 ### 3.1 Raspberry Pi Camera

-The first step is to prepare a Raspberry Pi camera,
+The first step is to prepare a Raspberry Pi camera with a 220 degree camera,

 reference the repo,